alystair/my-productivity-stack/README.md

 - [**Bulk Rename Utility**](http://www.bulkrenameutility.co.uk) - advanced file renamer

 #### [AutoHotKey](https://autohotkey.com/) Scripts
+- [**Display Blanker**](Display%20Blanker.ahk) - smooth display blanking via custom hotkey toggle.
+Meant for OLED monitors when you wish to leave your computer on won't be using the display.
+Turns off on mouse movement and any keyboard press.
 - [**Launch Calculator**](Launch%20Calculator.ahk) - allows only a single instance of a calculator to be launched.
 Bound to calc key.

 ## Media / Creation